kevin-mau/machine_learning_trading_bot/README.md

 ## Process

-We will use a dataset of historical lending activity from a peer-to-peer lending services company to build these models.
-The goal of building these models is so that we can identify the creditworthiness of borrowers.
-The creditworthiness will be signified by a value of `0` in the
-`loan_status` column, meaning that the loan is healthy.
-A value of `1` means that the loan has a high risk of defaulting.
+We will use a historical OHLCV market dataset in a CSV file and read into a dataframe.
+Now that it is in the dataframe, we will locate the `close` column create a new `Actual Returns` column which is the percent change of the `close` column.
+With just these columns in a new dataframe, we can add signals of the rolling average.
+We will generate the trading signals using short- and long-window SMA values with the baseline model set at 4 as the short window and 100 as the long window.

 To build the model, first we take the CSV dataset and put it into a dataframe.
 We will split the dataframe with `y` being the `loan_status` column, and `X` dataframe as the remaining columns.
 Here we use the `value_counts` function to show us the amount of healthy loans in the dataset versus